for the 2015 July Open Submission Results

 Submit Your Manuscript

-We cannot accept manuscripts via email.
+We do not accept manuscripts via email or fax.
 There are two ways to submit your manuscript:

 - Via postal mail.
 Be sure to include your check or money order.